 This post may contain affiliate links.
 Please see our privacy policy for details.

-- Such an easy recipe.
-Sure, the vegetables are all cooked separately but this recipe is mindlessly easy and foolproof, and comes together with a rainbow of colors, great for picky eaters alike.
+• Such an easy recipe.
+Yes, the vegetables are all cooked separately, but this recipe is mindlessly easy and foolproof, and comes together in a rainbow of colors, great for picky eaters alike.

-- Highly customizable.
-Bibimbap is a great dish to customize and adapt to what you have on hand, using the desired protein, grains and veggies that are readily available.
+• Highly customizable.
+Bibimbap is such a great dish to customize and adapt to what you have on hand, using the desired protein, grains, and veggies you have readily available.
 Need it vegetarian?
 Skip the meat and add in more veggies!

-- Best make-ahead dish.
-The vegetables can be prepped and cooked a few days in advance, making this perfect for a speedy weeknight meal (or meal prep) using leftover or frozen rice in a pinch.
+• Best make-ahead dish.
+Also, the vegetables can be prepped and cooked a few days in advance, making this perfect for a speedy weeknight meal (or meal prep) using leftover or frozen rice in a pinch.

-- Even better for entertaining.
+• Even better for entertaining.
 With all the separate vegetables and toppings, bibimbap is an ideal, crowd-pleasing dish for party entertaining!
-Think of a bibimbap bar for guests, letting them add as little or as much toppings as their heart desires.
+Think of a bibimbap bar for guests, letting them add as little or as many toppings as their heart desires.

 key Ingredients